codebyALEEM/House_price_prediction/README.md

 🏡 House Price Prediction App
-This project builds a simple linear regression model to predict house prices based on property    size (in square feet).
+This project builds a SIMPLE LINEAR REGRESSION model to predict house prices based on property    size (in square feet).

 It includes both a training pipeline and an interactive Streamlit web app for real-time predictions.